treeverse/lakeFS/docs/branching/model.md

 The actual data itself is not stored inside lakeFS directly, but rather stored in an underlying object store. lakeFS will manage these writes, and will store a pointer to the object in its metadata database.
 Addressing the object in the underlying object store is done using a dedupe ID - objects with the same content will receive the same ID, thus stored only once.

+### Diff

+Diff operation between branch A and branch B (A -> B), will display all the changes made in branch B that are missing in branch A.  In case the same file with the same content was added on both sides it will consider it as no-change.